Terry Michos

-Terence Michos (born December 26, 1953) is an American retired actor.
+Terence Michos (Greek: Λευτέρης Μίχος; born December 26, 1953) is a Greek-American retired actor and news anchor.
 He is known for his role as Vermin in the 1979 film The Warriors.

 Biography

-Michos was born in Poughkeepsie, New York.
+Michos was born in Poughkeepsie, New York of Greek descent.
 He attended the American Academy of Dramatic Arts, appearing in Line, The New York City Street Show, and Grease.
 Michos is best known for playing the character Vermin in the cult film The Warriors (1979).
 His television acting credits were in Simon & Simon (1981) and McClain's Law (1982).
 Terence Michos later served as a news anchor for Cablevision in Wappinger, New York.
-He also served as the interim senior pastor at Peekskill Assembly of God in Peekskill, New York for nine years.
+He is a Pentecostal Evangelical Protestant Christian who served as the interim senior pastor at Peekskill Assembly of God in Peekskill, New York for nine years.